tgstation/tgstation/code/modules/mob/say_readme.md

 	hivecheck()
 		Returns TRUE if the mob can hear and talk in the alien hivemind.

-	lingcheck()
-		Returns a bitflag representing who is trying to talk to the changeling hivemind.

 /mob/living
 	say(message, bubble_type, var/list/spans, sanitize, datum/language/languag, ignore_spam, forced)
 		The say() of mob_living is significantly more complex than that of objects.